javierriveracastro/betteroll-swade/docs/global_actions.md

 **Optional fields:**

 * skillMod: A number to be used as a modifier to the related skill roll.
-* dmgMod: A number that will be used as a modifier for a damage roll
+* dmgMod: A number that will be used as a modifier for damage roll
 * dmgOverride: A foundry die expression that will be rolled for damage instead of the weapon default.
-* defaultChecked: If this key exist the action button will start pinned (marked in red)
+* defaultChecked: If this key exists the action button will start pinned (marked in red)
 * runSkillMacro: This key will run a macro named like its value after skill roll.
 * runDamageMacro: This key will run a macro named like its value after damage roll.
 * raiseDamageFormula: A string, specify here the formula used to add damage in the event of a raise.
-The default formula is "+1d6x", so any substition should done in a similar way, i.e. "+1d10x" to add a normal exploding d10.
+The default formula is "+1d6x", so any substitution should be done in a similar way, i.e. "+1d10x" to add a normal exploding d10.
 * wildDieFormula: Another string dice formula, this time used for the Wild Die.
-Remeber to specify the exploding.
+Remember to specify the exploding.
 You can use an empty string for no wild die.
 * rerollSkillMod: A number used as a modifier for skill reroll
 * rerollDamageMod: A number used as a modifier for damage reroll
 * shotsUsed: A number that makes the action use that number of shots.
 If the item is a power, it will make it use that number of PPs instead.